oregami/oregami-client_deprecated/app/bower_components/restangular/README.md

 * **url**: The relative URL being requested.
 For example: `/api/v1/accounts/123`

 #### setFullRequestInterceptor
+**This is deprecated.
+Use addFullRequestInterceptor since you can add more than one**.

+#### addFullRequestInterceptor
+This adds a new fullRequestInterceptor.
 The fullRequestInterceptor is similar to the `requestInterceptor` but more powerful.
 It lets you change the element, the request parameters and the headers as well.

 It's a function that receives the same as the `requestInterceptor` plus the headers and the query parameters (in that order).

-It must return an object with the following properties:
+It can return an object with any (or all) of following properties:
 * **headers**: The headers to send
 * **params**: The request parameters to send
 * **element**: The element to send
 * **httpConfig**: The httpConfig to call with

+If a property isn't returned, the one sent is used.

 #### setErrorInterceptor
 The errorInterceptor is called whenever there's an error.
-It's a function that receives the response as a parameter.
+It's a function that receives the response and the deferred (for the promise) as parameters.

 The errorInterceptor function, whenever it returns `false`, prevents the promise linked to a Restangular request to be executed.
 All other return values (besides `false`) are ignored and the promise follows the usual path, eventually reaching the success or error hooks.

-The feature to prevent the promise to complete is usefull whenever you need to intercept each Restangular error response for every request in your AngularJS application in a single place, increasing debugging capabilities and hooking security features in a single place.
+The feature to prevent the promise to complete is useful whenever you need to intercept each Restangular error response for every request in your AngularJS application in a single place, increasing debugging capabilities and hooking security features in a single place.

 #### setRestangularFields